21+ Vault

 Carya illinoinensis

-Cold-hardy pecan varieties exist — and they produce.
-Massive shade tree with annual harvests of rich, buttery nuts.
+Cold-hardy pecan varieties exist, and they produce.
+Large shade tree with annual harvests of rich, buttery nuts.

 Sugar Maple